MassGaming25/3DPrintAssist/README.md

 - latest version of tkinter

 1. Unpack the archive. preferably using WinRar.
+2. Place your path on line 24.
-2. Execute the script with Python.
+3. Execute the script with Python.